Overrated and Underleveled

 - By the time you get him, he is level 15+.
 By Dungeons & Dragons standards, this is actually an extremely high level, especially for anything that is remotely a caster.
 People forget this because 3.5 started developing an unhealthy obsession with epic levels where you character is functionally a demi-god.

 - Justified in Final Fantasy VII, where Cloud Strife is introduced as SOLDIER First Class, and is clearly much weaker than SOLDIER Third Class, and is only stronger than the regular MP.
 The reason?
 Cloud was never in SOLDIER, and is repressing his actual past due to trauma and being experimented on by Shinra.

 - However, by the end of the game, Cloud is, in fact, more powerful than any other SOLDIER, including Sephiroth.

-- Though this is in part due to a glitch; her HP, stats and abilities are identical to when she's a foe (save for the plot-convinience version of stock break she uses to end the battle), save a glitch in her two strongest attacks mean they don't register as special attacks rather than regular attacks. thus going from awesome to fail...
+- Though this is in part due to a glitch; her HP, stats and abilities are identical to when she's a foe (save for the plot-convenient version of Stock Break she uses to end the battle).
+A glitch in her two strongest attacks mean they don't register as special attacks rather than regular attacks, greatly reducing her usefulness.